brettory-zz/genderegal-jobsat/README.md

 (CI <- c(-2.6003 - 1.96*1.1636 , -2.600 + 1.96*1.1636))
 ```

-Thus, people are less satisfied with their jobs when there is a higher proportion of women working in tech.
+Thus, people are significantly less satisfied with their jobs when there is a higher proportion of women working in tech.
 Again we distinguish between men's satisfaction and women's:

 ```{r mljobsat.2}